pingcap/docs-cn/ticdc/ticdc-overview.md

 ## Install and deploy TiCDC

-You can deploy TiCDC components in the process of deploying a new TiDB cluster using TiUP.
-You only need to [add TiCDC](/production-deployment-using-tiup.md#step-3-edit-the-initialization-configuration-file) to the configuration file when TiUP starts the TiDB cluster.

-Currently, you can also add TiCDC components to an existing TiDB cluster using either TiUP or binary.
-For details, see [Deploy and install TiCDC](/ticdc/manage-ticdc.md#deploy-and-install-ticdc).
+You can either deploy TiCDC along with a new TiDB cluster or add the TiCDC component to an existing TiDB cluster.
+For details, see [Deploy TiCDC](/ticdc/deploy-ticdc.md).

 ## Manage TiCDC Cluster and Replication Tasks